 USC Gould School of Law does not require a minimum score on the TOEFL or IELTS exam.
 Our Admissions Committee will evaluate each applicant’s English proficiency by evaluating the entire application file.
-We will evaluate all parts of the application, including writing skills and English proficiency, as demonstrated by the personal statement, GPA in the first law degree (or the equivalent), any legal work experience, letters of recommendation, etc. We will consider each sub-section of the TOEFL and IELTS exams, as well as the overall score.
+We will evaluate all parts of the application, including writing skills and English proficiency, as demonstrated by the personal statement, GPA in the first law degree (or the equivalent), any legal work experience, etc. We will consider each sub-section of the TOEFL and IELTS exams, as well as the overall score.
 All TOEFL and IELTS scores will be considered for admission to our program, provided that the applicant has strong qualifications otherwise, and meets the other important aspects of our admissions criteria.

 If you are planning to take the TOEFL or IELTS exam after our March 1, priority application deadline, we highly recommend that you submit your application (and any other completed materials) by our deadline and we will accept your test scores after you receive your official results.
 The Admissions Committee will make a final admissions decision upon receipt of your complete application file.

 Applicants should submit their TOEFL scores through LSAC's Credential Assembly Service (CAS).
 LSAC’s institutional code is 8395.
 USC's TOEFL institutional code is 4852 and the department code is 03.
 Test scores are valid for two years from the date taken.
 There is no minimum TOEFL or IELTS score required for admission to the University of Southern California.